Icinga/helm-charts/charts/icinga-stack/docs/configuration.md

 Sensible values can be set directly using `.value` key or by using Kubernetes secrets.
 Values that can be configured using secrets have parameters holding secret name and key listed in tables below.

+Certificates used by Icinga features are projected in containers using kubernetes secrets.
+Please see [values.yaml](../values.yaml) for configuration.

 ### Required values

 These values **must** be set for the chart to install successfully.
 Therefore, no defaults are provided.
 Installation will fail if these values are not set.